 Do not increase the amount of oil in the fuel during the break-in period unless your engine manual specifically advises you to do so.
 Polini, Minari, and Miniplane note that increasing the oil in the gasoline should not be done for their engines.
-The reason is that it causes the engine to run hotter (leaner), even causing it to seize in rare circumstances.
+The reason is that it causes the engine to run hotter (leaner), even causing it to seize.
 DO WHAT THE ENGINE MANUFACTURER SAYS.
-Do NOT listen or pay any attention to the BLOGS or anyone who thinks they know more than the people who engineered and made the engine.
+Do NOT listen or pay any attention to the BLOGS or anyone who thinks he knows more than the people who engineered and manufactured the engine.

-This break-in procedure can be used with any paramotor as it is extensive.
-The procedure listed below takes about an hour and is done on the ground.
+This break-in procedure is extensive and can be used with any paramotor.
+The procedure listed below takes about an hour (except for cool-down time) and is done on the ground.
 After this is done, you may fly.

 - Start the engine and let it idle until it is up to normal running temperature (cooling fins too hot to touch).
 Idle it for another (10) minutes.

 - Vary the RPM to 4,500 RPM and back to idle at 1 minute intervals for 20 minutes.
-Stop the engine and let it cool completely.
+Stop the engine and let it cool completely (about 30 or minutes).

 - Start the engine.
 Vary the RPM from idle to 4,500 RPM at 1 minute intervals for another 20 minutes.
-Stop the engine and let it cool completely.
+Stop the engine and let it cool completely (about

 At this point, you can fly.
 Vary the throttle often during the break-in period.